iden3/iden3.github.io/mkdocs/docs/w3c/proofs/bjj.md

 3. Obtain the core claim of the Merkleized credential, the issuer's signature on it from proof object.
 4. Validate the issuer's signature on the VC root using the issuer's public key.
 5. Validate that issuer's public key is not revoked.
-6. Obtain the root of the Merklized credential from the `coreClaim`. see [documentation](https://docs.iden3.io/w3c/merklization/)
+6. Obtain the root of the Merklized credential from the `coreClaim`.
+See [documentation](https://docs.iden3.io/w3c/merklization/)
 7. Reconstruct the Merkle tree root of credential using the json ld merklization procedure and compare with an extracted root  the `coreClaim`.

 #### Implementations